 Interview by Marianne Heselmans with Professor Fusuo Zhang

-Chinese agriculture need to become more efficient, but how?
+Chinese agriculture needs to become more efficient, but how?
 Professor Fusuo Zhang encourages Master's students to live among farmers for two years to help them improve farming practices.

 As a child, agronomist Fusuo Zhang (1960) often went hungry.
-On the family farm where he grew up, he got at most two servings of noodles or bread a day.
+On the family farm where he grew up, he got at most two servings of noodles or bread of sorghum and wheat mixture a day.
 Only when he went to university, could he afford three meals daily.
-But this was only because his father, who had in the meantime become the village doctor, could financially support him.
-‘My student bursary was calculated to provide 500 grams of food per day, not enough for a young man,’ he says while in Wageningen, where he received an honorary doctorate on March 7th, 2018.
+‘My student bursary was calculated to provide 500 grams of food per day, not enough for a young man,’ he said while in Wageningen, where he received an honorary doctorate on March 7th, 2018.

 Now Zhang is a successful research leader at the China Agricultural University, and one of China's most important agricultural advisors.
 As a student, and later as a professor, he saw grain production increase.
 Only sixty years ago, Chinese farmers’ yield was the same as African farmers still have: an average of approximately 2 tons per hectare per year.
 Thanks to government support, Chinese crop yields now average 6 to 8 tons (for comparison: Dutch wheat production is over 10 tons).
 Since 2013, China has been producing enough rice and wheat that it can feed its own population, basically realizing self-sufficiency.

 But the 600 million small Chinese farmers work inefficiently.
-During the past twelve years, Zhang's group’s research have given a clearer picture of intensive agriculture and challenges.
-Chinese farmers apply excessive fertilizer to their fields, This overuse of fertilizer leads to severe pollution in lakes and rivers.
-In a published paper in Science (2010), the group showed how serious soil acidification is, which caught the attention of the government to soil acidification, As a result, Zhang told researchers in Wageningen .
-‘Within a week, the prime minister urged The Ministry of Agriculture to take action to solve the problem.’
+During the past twelve years, Zhang's group’s research has given a clearer picture of intensive agriculture and challenges.
+Chinese farmers apply excessive fertilizer to their fields.
+This overuse of fertilizer leads to severe pollution in lakes and rivers.
+In a published paper in Science (2010), the group showed how serious soil acidification was, which caught the attention of the government to soil acidification, As a result, Zhang told researchers in Wageningen.
+‘Within a week, the prime minister urged the Ministry of Agriculture to take action to solve the problem.’